 Cross slope tree planting - or tree planting across the land - provides multiple benefits to reducing the peak level of flood waters in catchments by intercepting rainfall before it lands on the ground, increasing the capacity of the soil to absorb more rainfall and increasing the resistance to surface water flowing overland.
 By planting trees in strips across a hillside, overland water flow moving down slopes can be slowed and absorbed into the soil.
-Using the rainfall- runoff computer model SD-TOPMODEL in sub-catchments in the Upper Calder valley, the benefits of cross slope tree planting have been tested.
-The modelling identified areas of the catchment where cross slope tree planting may be beneficial and created a computer model run that compares current land coverage with selected cross slope tree planting.
+Using the rainfall- runoff computer model SD-TOPMODEL in sub-catchments of the Upper Calder valley, the benefits of cross slope tree planting have been tested.
+The modelling identified areas of the catchment where cross slope tree planting may be beneficial and created a computer model run that compares the current land coverage with cross slope tree planting areas.

-Cross slope planting areas were selected based on identifying locations that are currently covered with grass and where water predominately flows during a storm that allow floodwater to enter the water channels can be seen.
-An example of the regions selected for cross slope planting in the Upper Calder catchment upstream of Todmorden can be seen in Figure 1.
+Cross slope planting areas were selected based on identifying locations that are currently covered with grass and where water predominately flows during a storm that allow floodwaters to enter channels.
+An example of the regions selected for cross slope planting in the Upper Calder catchment upstream of Todmorden can be seen in Figure1.
 The total area is 0.21km2 (21 hectares).